 It’s a fantastic location to unwind with fair attractions to keep kids entertained, magnificent manmade lakes and gardens, and loads of outdoor activities. a peaceful location in the center of the city.
 One of my favorite oases is the area in front of the New Tretyakov Gallery and the Muzeon Park of Arts since it is a little more tranquil than Gorky itself.

 Why not spend a little time in the museum to experience an excellent visual history of Russia or just relax and take in the weekend art show outside?

 With its sporting venues and exhibitions, the park offers a lot to explore and do.
-If you’re looking for activities to do in Moscow during the summer, this is one of the greatest locations to go to because there are frequent outdoor performances and an outdoor movie theatre.
+If you’re looking for activities to do in Moscow during the summer, this is one of the great locations to go to because there are frequent outdoor performances and an outdoor movie theatre.
 The park has a large number of statues and sculptures, including a small sculpture park section with several intriguing works.

 if you’re in Russia on August 2nd, avoid Gorky Park and all other parks.
 Paratrooper Day, which falls on August 2nd, typically promotes a lot of drinking in the park, which is not always very hospitable.One word of advice